-There is no point to a talented electrical contractor who ‘can’ do it but ‘has never done’ it.
+There is no point in a talented electrical contractor who ‘can’ do it but has never done it.
 Instead of looking at potentials, you have to look at the existing state of the electrical contractor.
 After weighing out your own schedule, the contractor’s experience, history, knowledge, etc. you will be able to come to that one guy.
 Backed by your friend’s or neighbor’s recommendation as well.

 6. Strike up a contract (Written).

 Playing with electricity is even more dangerous than playing with fire.
 Therefore, when entering a contract with an electrical contractor, you have to enter into a written one with proper signs on it.
 It may be your project that gets damaged or it may be someone who gets injured- anything can go wrong.

 What you have to assure in this case is that the contractor will take responsibility for his actions.
 Furthermore, you have to make sure that the contractor you chose has insurance.
 The insurance will protect him and thereby, you when things go wrong.
 It is also necessary that you check that he has a license as well or else it will be a crime to use an unlicensed contractor on your project.

 Apart from that, you should make sure that there is no hidden cost and the written agreement will ensure that.
 The cost should be clearly stated in the contract and no hidden costs should be allowed.

 It is not just the experience and skills of the electrical contractor that matters.
 What matters more is his sincerity, sense of responsibility, morality, and integrity.
 These are things you will have to look through when you go through his profile which includes his history and the reviews of his previous customers.